matn7/CS-Notes/src/main/java/persistence/README.md

 The lifecycle of a **value type** object is bound to that of its owning **entity** object.

-Classes like String and Integer are most simple **calue type** classes.
+Classes like String and Integer are most simple **value type** classes.

 - Does the database identity of an object matters?
     - Enity yes